-- - 6.
-Fee for removal of Incomplete 3.00 5.00 7.50 3.50 Dormitory Fees 12 Fach student residing in the single men's domitories will be 12.
-Each student residing in the single men's domitories will be charged a room fee per semester.
+13. Each student residing in the single men's dormitories will be charged a room fee per semester.
 This fee must be paid not later than registration day of the semester.
 In case a student withdraws from Seminary as qualified in paragraph 10, refund will be made on the same sliding scale which governs refunds of tuition costs.
 Students occupying dormitory rooms are required to furnish bed linens, towels and extra blankets.
-A pillow and one blanket are furnished for each bed.
-Room fee per semester 50.00 13.
-A yearly key-handling fee is charged each student to whom Seminary, dormitory or library keys are issued.
-This is a service fee and is non-refundable.
+The Seminary furnishes a pillow and one blanket for each bed.
+Room fee per semester

+14. A yearly key-handling fee is charged each student to whom Seminary, dormitory or library keys are issued.
+This is a service fee and is nonrefundable.
 Students who fail to return their keys to the Business Office at the end of the spring semester, or whenever they terminate use of Seminary rooms or apartments, will be charged an additional \$1.00 to compensate for the expense and nuisance caused by such negligence.
 Students who lose, misplace or for any reason fail to return Seminary keys promptly will be charged for all costs of replacement.
 No student is permitted to make duplicates of any Seminary key.
 All keys must be cleared through the Business Office and in no case delivered direct to the new occupant of a given room or apartment.
-Key fee per year .50 tories, of a record player, tape recorder or radio 3.00 The use of percolators, toasters, heaters, hot plates, and other like electrical units, is prohibited in all dormitories.
-Dining Room Charges 15.
-All students occuping Seminary dormitories must pay the board charge in full; no reduction will be made for meals missed.
-The Seminary is not equipped to serve special diets; students requiring such service will need to seek lodging and meals off campus.
-The use of the dormitories is limited to patrons of the dining room.
-No meal is served on Sundays at noon; a buffet supper is served on Sunday evenings.
-Breakfast only is served on Thanksgiving day and Christmas day.
-No evening meal is served
+Key fee per year.....